holo-q/hoho/ROADMAP.md

 * different send keys
 	* send immediately (while claude is already working)
 	* queue up (when claude is finished, proper queue not whatever the fake ass queue in claude code is doing)
+* Immediately preview tool card before the xml tag is closed, with live feedback as it's writing

 ### hoho